-When BMM’s Bible college in Trujillo, Peru, changed up their traditional ministry week this year, they saw ministry expand beyond their city and reach into 12 countries.
+When BMM’s Bible college in Trujillo, Peru, changed up their traditional ministry week in 2020, they saw ministry expand beyond their city and reach into 12 countries.

 Ministry on three continents